 As if we hadn't eaten enough, dessert was a small piece of bienmesabe cake and a traditional rice pudding made with passionfruit.

-Many people don’t know about this special restaurant unless they are on a G Adventures Tour.
+Many people don't know about this special restaurant unless they are on a G Adventures Tour.
 Currently, about 1,500 people visit each month.
-Considering that 2,500 are allowed to visit Machu Picchu per day (and tickets often sell out), the number of people who visit Parwa Community Restaurant for a meal will continue to grow as more people learn about it.
+The number of people who visit Parwa Community Restaurant for true traditional Peruvian food will continue to grow as more people learn about it.

-When visiting Sacred Valley, a stop at Parwa Community Restaurant will be an unforgettable traditional Peruvian meal experience, and you’ll be giving back to this wonderful community.
+When visiting Sacred Valley, a stop at Parwa Community Restaurant will be an unforgettable meal experience, and you'll be giving back to this wonderful community.

 Planning a trip to Peru?
-You will probably fly into Lima, so you’ll want to read this post about things to do in Lima Peru.
+You will probably fly into Lima, so you'll want to read this post about things to do in Lima Peru, another place you must try traditional Peruvian food!
 And of course, if you book the Explore Machu Picchu trip with G Adventures, a meal at Parwa Community Restaurant will be included.

 The Potato Park Cusco tour will also be part of your trip, which is another G for Good experience.
 It was one of the most fascinating days of the journey for me, and I know you'll enjoy it.